-- (ii) In applying a standard of performance, if you consider remaining useful life and other factors for a designated facility as provided in - § 60.24a(e), you must include a summary of the application of the relevant factors in deriving a standard of performance. - (3) You must include a demonstration that each designated facility's standard of performance is quantifiable, permanent, verifiable, and enforceable according to § 60.5755a.
+(ii) In applying a standard of performance, if you consider remaining useful life and other factors for a designated facility as provided in permanent, verifiable, and enforceable according to § 60.5755a.

+§ 60.24a(e), you must include a summary of the application of the relevant factors in deriving a standard of of performance is quantifiable, performance.

+(3) You must include a demonstration that each designated facility's standard